alexkiko/ITPG-GT-2711-001/README.md

 * Face detection
 * WebKit filters

 Workshop: Walkthrough/tutorial of adding face detection to the simple camera app.

-Git branching will also be briefly discussed.
-Second part of workshop will add a webkit filter tool to the app.
+Workshop: Implement a student-derived extension to the simple camera app: superimpose an image into the video render, tethered to user face location.

+Students will form into smaller teams and ideate on this week's assignment.

+BREAK

+Discuss Git branching for each team's assignment work.

 Discussion of how application screens and components can be configured and integrated.
 Webviews and their use in kiosks will be discussed, along with the pros and cons of using webviews in isolated and distributed systems.
 We will discuss using Kiosk mode for Chrome applications, node webkit and Cocoa applications as webview wrappers.

-Workshop: Create all 3 application variants of the camera app.

-BREAK

-Workshop: Students will create a “matrix” of what specific behaviors to capture in their application prototype.
-A tracking system such as Flurry or Google Analytics will be overviewed.

-Discussion of tracking systems such as Google Analytics and Flurry and a walkthrough demonstration of how to implement in a webview.
+Tutorial on setting up a web application into each: Chrome App, NW.js and webview in Cocoa App.

 ---